Fellow-Consulting-AG/docapp-docs/docs/security/privileges.md

 Organisation admins are able to access the settings in DOC².
 They are allowed to configure:

+- Company information
+- Groups, users and permissions
+- Integration (API-Key and SSO Settings)
 - Document types
-- General settings
+- Import methods
 - OCR settings
+- Classification and Extraction
+- Master Data Lookup
+- List of Values
-- Company information
+- Export settings
 - Modules
-- Users
-- Groups & roles
-- Import methods
-- Export settings
-- Filter regexes
-- Master Data Validation
-- SSO settings

 ## User management
 Admins can add new users to the organization.
-They can also grant a user admin privileges, there is no limit on how many users are allowed to be admins.
+They can also grant a user admin privileges, there is no limit on how many users are allowed to be admins.<br>
 Every admin can revoke a user's admin rights.

 # Groups